annuvrat/veda-ai/README.md

 Rather than asking clients to poll `GET /assignments/:id` every second — which would recreate connection pressure on the API — the worker emits granular Socket.IO events directly to the client's private room as generation progresses.
 The client sees logs, sections, and individual questions appear in real time without issuing a single additional HTTP request.

+### 4. Blazing Fast Text-Only Generation

+When generating assignments **without images** (pure text instructions only), the pipeline bypasses Gemini entirely and moves directly to Groq structured generation.
+In this fast path, complete papers stream back to the client in **1–2 seconds** — no perceptible delay.
 ---

 ### Trade-offs Acknowledged